How to Get a Great Night’s Sleep in the Land(s) of the Midnight Sun

 Make some noise

-He also suggests taking along a white noise machine or downloading an app that provides white noise.
-“Having something like this to block out ambient noise is important as it gives you a good, natural rhythm for sleep,” Rabin says.
+Rabin also suggests taking along a white noise machine or downloading an app that provides white noise.
+“Having something like this to block out ambient noise is important as it gives you a good, natural rhythm for sleep,” he says.

-“Also, start to do breathing techniques before sleep….When you are trying to fall asleep, learn to breathe slowly and deeply, mimicking the same breathing technique [as] when you are asleep.
+“Also, start to do breathing techniques before sleep,” he adds.
+“When you are trying to fall asleep, learn to breathe slowly and deeply, mimicking the same breathing technique [as] when you are asleep.
 This can be really helpful in falling asleep quickly and effectively.”

-Sticking as closely as possible to a regular eating schedule also can helpful: Ideally, eat a couple of hours after waking up.
+Sticking as closely as possible to a regular eating schedule can also be helpful.
+Ideally, eat a couple of hours after waking up.
 A few hours later, have a small lunch, and eat dinner at least three hours before bed.

-Antarctica and the Arctic certainly qualify as big travel situations.
+Certainly, cruises to the Arctic and Antarctica qualify as big travel situations.

 Fascinating (sleep) rhythms

-“All these things start to become dysregulated when we spend more time awake and not in our regular rhythm, so maintaining that regular rhythm over this time period, especially during the transition, helps us make sure all the other things stay intact while were undergoing the stress of travel and time zone changes.”
+“All these things start to become dysregulated when we spend more time awake and not in our regular rhythm,” he says.
+“So maintaining that regular rhythm over this time period, especially during the transition, helps us make sure all the other things stay intact while were undergoing the stress of travel and time zone changes.”

 Sleep well.